 - I love this recipe over rice noodles, however, it is great with whole grain brown rice too!

 - In a pinch, apple cider vinegar works in place of rice vinegar.

 - I am (obviously) lazy and often opt for pre-cut frozen vegetables.
 This is purely for convenience purposes.
 Fresh veggies are always great!

 - I am a huge fan of slow cooker liners.
 They are always optional, of course.
-Click here to see the liners I buy in bulk (which keeps the cost per item way down!)
+I buy my liners in bulk (which keeps the cost per item way down!)

 - Rice noodles are very easy to make by following the instructions on the package.
 However, I suggest making them just prior to serving.
 They will get soggier over time if they sit too long.

 - I always recommend using a meat thermometer - especially when making chicken.
 Chicken is safe to eat when it reaches an internal temperature of 165ºF.
-Click here to see my favorite one.
+My favorite one is easy to use!

 - leftovers will store well in a sealed container in the refrigerator for 4-5 days.

 - When finished cooking, if you feel the sauce isn’t as thick as you like it, make it thicker the lazy way - by adding instant potato flakes.
 Mix one tablespoon of potato flakes in and stir for a while to allow thickening to take place.
 If the sauce is still too thin, continue to add 1 additional tablespoon at a time until desired thickness is reached.

 More lazy chicken recipes to love: